-Each individual online degree program will email timely notices and information.
+Students may receive information about their degree program from staff, faculty, administration or by utilizing the myUSA portal.
 Official letters will be sent to students after any review of academic progress or other actions critical to the progression in the academic program.
-Students will be able to access course grades and final grades online.
-The University Registrar will issue a user name and password to access grade information on the myUSA portal Students tab.
-Post-professional students are encouraged to review the Post-Professional tab on myUSA.
+Students will be able to access course grades and final grades online through Blackboard Learning Management System (for course grades) or through myUSA for overall grades and unofficial transcripts.
+Each student is issued a user name and password to access grade information on the myUSA portal, My Info tab.
+Post-professional students are encouraged to review the Post-Professional tab on myUSA for forms, program updates or staff contact information.